Zelhorst92/GeKnoQu/TESTING.md

     *   End score is shown in the end as well as the restart button.
     *   Restart button reloads the page.
 *   ### Bugs
-    *   The answer does sporadically not fit inside the choice button.
+    *   The answer does sporadically not fit inside the choice button on mobile screensize.
 See bugreport: [Answer To Large For Button](#answer-to-large-for-button)
 *   ### Comments
     *